apotheos/apotheos.github.io/_posts/2013-10-01-spearman-correlation.md

 ---
 layout: post
-title: "Identifying Languages with the Spearman Correlation and NLTK"
+title: "Identifying Languages with the Spearman Correlation"
-description: "A Journey into Natural Language Processing"
+description: "A Journey into Natural Language Processing Using NLTK"
 category: articles
 tags: ['NLP', 'CSC']
 comments: true